 As the previous paragraphs indicate, the OeAV is essentially a ‘bottom up’ organisation with most of the power ultimately residing with the Sections acting in concert.
 However the OeAV is also a practical realisation of the old adage ‘The whole (the Gesamtverein) is greater than the sum of its parts (the Sections)’.

 Within Austria, the OeAV, in conjunction with the DAV, maintains nearly 500 huts, as well as tens of thousands of kilometres of paths.
-This provides a significant element in Austria’s tourist infrastructure and so gives the OeAV access to politicians and administrators at both regional and national level.
+This provides a significant element in Austria’s tourist infrastructure and so gives the OeAV access to politicians and administrators at both provincial and national level.
 Also the Gesamtverein has access to financial services, for example insurances, which would be beyond the reach of even the biggest sections